Relations among Ramanujan-Type Congruences I: Characterization of Ramanujan-type congruences

 \begin{example} We continue Example~\ref{ex:ovell-kernel-half-integral-weight:atkin}.
 Assume that we have a weakly holomorphic modular form~$f$ of weight~$\frac{13^2}{2} - 1$ for~$\ov\chi_\eta$ and the congruence

 The resulting subrepresentation of~$\ovellker (\rmT_M(\CC\,f))$ would be~$6$\nbd dimensional, subsuming five Ramanujan-type congruences and one congruence with respect to a Hecke-like operator.
-This stands in perfect analogy with the computations in Example~\ref{ex:ovell-kernel-half-integral-weight:atkin}.
+This stands in perfect analogy with the computation in Example~\ref{ex:ovell-kernel-half-integral-weight:atkin}.

 When joining these calculations one of the missing square classes modulo~$13^3$ appears.
 Assume that~$f$ also satisfies the analogues of Atkin's partition congruences in Example~\ref{ex:ovell-kernel-half-integral-weight:atkin}.
 This would result in a~$12$\nbd dimensional subrepresentation of the~$\ell$\nbd kernel.
 This~$12$\nbd dimensional representation contains the vector~$\rmT_M(f, 11^4)$.
 Rephrased in classical terms, a congruence on the arithmetic progression~$11^3\, 13 \ZZ + 237 - \frac{1}{24}$ when coexisting with a congruence on~$11^3\, 13 \ZZ + 1810 - \frac{1}{24}$, already implies a congruence on the much larger progression~$11^2\, 13 \ZZ + 237 - \frac{1}{24}$.
 We suspect that this is a general phenomenon for Ramanujan-type congruences for, say, the partition function on~$q^3 \ell \ZZ + b$ for prime numbers~$q$.
 It stands in stark contrast to the congruences on~$q^4 \ell \ZZ + b$, which we examine next. \end{example}